-stamford

-https://www.stamfordadvocate.com/news/article/Spotlight-on-women-artists-in-Sparkling-14539103.php

-Spotlight on women artists in 'Sparkling Amazons' exhibit at Katonah Museum of Art

-Staff report Published 2:14 pm EDT, Wednesday, October 16, 2019

-Elaine de Kooning (1918-1989).
-"Bullfight," 1959 oil on canvas 77 3/8 in. x 130 1/2 in.
-(197.7 x 331.47 cm).| Denver Art Museum Collection: Vance H. Kirkland Acquisition Fund, 2012.300
+For Immediate Release: August 12, 2019

+Sparkling Amazons: Abstract Expressionist Women of the 9th St. Show Comes to the Katonah Museum of Art

+October 6, 2019 - January 26, 2020

-"Sparkling Amazons," at the Katonah (N.Y.)
-Museum of Art, presents the oftenoverlooked contribution by women artists to Abstract Expressionism and the significant role they played as bold innovators within the New York School during the 1940s and 50s.
+Sparkling Amazons presents the often-overlooked contribution by women artists to Abstract Expressionism and the significant role they played as bold innovators within the New York School during the 1940s and 50s.
 Through the presentation of some 30 works of art, alongside documentary photography, the exhibition captures an important moment in the history of Abstract Expressionism.
-The catalyst for this project is the groundbreaking "9th St." show arranged by avant-garde artists, with the help of the fledgling gallerist, Leo Castelli in 1951.
+The catalyst for this project is the groundbreaking 9th St. show arranged by avant-garde artists, with the help of the fledgling gallerist, Leo Castelli, in 1951.
 The show became a pivotal moment for the emergence and acceptance of Abstract Expressionism.
-The artists of the "9th St." show had struggled to gain critical recognition, having been shut out by museums and galleries due to the radical nature of their work.
+The artists of the 9th St. show had struggled to gain critical recognition, having been shut out by museums and galleries due to the radical nature of their work.
 Of the more than 60 artists in the show, including many who were to become prominent figures in Abstract Expressionism, only 11 were women.
-This is the first time works by these revolutionary women will be brought together since the "9th St." show took place 68 years ago.
+This is the first time works by these revolutionary women will be brought together since the 9th St. show took place 68 years ago.

-Click here for exhibit details.

-These women were later referred to by Thomas Hess, a contemporary noted editor and art critic for ArtNews, as "sparkling Amazons."
+These women were later referred to by Thomas Hess, a contemporary and noted editor and art critic for ArtNews, as "sparkling Amazons."
 These women would neither have viewed themselves as "amazons" nor as feminists; they simply worked and lived as artists, pursuing their professions with the same dedication as their male counterparts even though the social stakes were much higher for them at the time.

-E POWERED BY CONCERT FEEDBACK

 Several of the artists, including Lee Krasner, Joan Mitchell, Elaine de Kooning, Helen Frankenthaler and Grace Hartigan, went on to have distinguished careers and have found their rightful place in the art historical canon.

-Others, including Perle Fine, Anne Ryan, Sonia Sekula, Day Schnabel, Jean Steubing and Guitou Knoop either enjoyed less critical and commercial success, or are yet to be recognized by art history, a fact that this exhibition addresses.
+Others - including Perle Fine, Anne Ryan, Sonia Sekula, Day Schnabel, Jean Steubing and Guitou Knoop - either enjoyed less critical and commercial success, or are yet to be recognized by art history, a fact that this exhibition addresses.
 Every work in this exhibition is a fine and rare example of each artist's oeuvre and artistic development and has been selected to demonstrate the diversity of their careers.

 This exhibition includes masterpieces from the most important American museums and private collections, as well as well some previously unseen gems.
-Highlights include Lee Krasner's "The Seasons," (1957), Elaine de Kooning's "The Bullfight," (1959), Grace Hartigan's "Cedar Bar," (1951) and Day Schnabel's "The City," (1956).
+Highlights include Lee Krasner's The Seasons, (1957), Elaine de Kooning's The Bullfight, (1959), Grace Hartigan's Cedar Bar, (1951) and Day Schnabel's The City, (1956).

-The exhibition is curated by Associate Curator, Michele Wijegoonaratna, PhD, who notes, ""Everyone knows who the famous women of Abstract Expressionism were, but it was interesting for us to tease out what these other women were making and how they fit into the context of their more well-known contemporaries."

-Katonah Museum of Art Executive Director Michael Gitlitz adds, "The Katonah Museum of Art has always been in the vanguard in presenting innovative exhibitions, and it is therefore not surprising that 'Sparkling Amazons: Abstract Expressionist Women of the 9th St. Show' presents together, for the first time in 68 years, the work of these 11 artists."
+The exhibition is curated by Associate Curator, Michele Wijegoonaratna, PhD, who notes, "Everyone knows who the famous women of Abstract Expressionism were, but it was interesting for us to tease out what these other women were making and how they fit into the context of their more well-known contemporaries."
+Katonah Museum of Art Executive Director Michael Gitlitz adds, "The Katonah Museum of Art has always been in the vanguard in presenting innovative exhibitions, and it is therefore not surprising that Sparkling Amazons: Abstract Expressionist Women of the 9th St. Show presents together, for the first time in 68 years, the work of these 11 artists.